gianwiher/GPA-Calculator/README.md

 **Alternative**: Right click and "View source", then copy-paste the html code into a new html file.
 ### Step 3:
-Open the `gpacalc.ipyn` notebook and enther the name of the html file.
+Open the `gpacalc.ipynb` notebook and enther the name of the html file.
 Then run all cells.